aadeshnpn/Swarms-Interface/viewer/README.md

 1/60th second with itself as an argument, ensuring the canvas is continually updated.

-As more socket `update` events are received, the world is re-instantiated with the new data, so when it's drawn next time, we essentially get a new frame of animation
+As more socket `update` events are received, the world is updated with the new data, so when it's drawn next time, we essentially get a new frame of animation